+(2) For the purposes of section 17(1)(b) the qualifications and experience for the first renewal of the registration of a painting practitioner who is taken to be registered under section 127 are the qualifications (if any) and the experience that entitled a person to be registered under the Painters’ Registration Act 1961 as evidenced by such registration.

+[Regulation 31 amended in Gazette 31 Jan 2012 p.
+596-9.]

 32. Conduct of examinations

 For the purpose of assessing a person’s knowledge and skills in relation to painting work, small business management or estimating and specification, the Board may conduct such examinations as the Board considers appropriate.